outdreamer/build-a-cure-1/docs/specific/specific_analysis.md

     - attack points

+      - attack on causal layer

         - attacking higher up the causal stack means attacking cancer's evolutionary & learning processes, so it cant evolve resistance to drugs

       - attack on object level

         - attacking on the mutation level
           - how to trigger loss-of-function mutations of cancer mutations
           - how to trigger mutations of mutations (reverting to original state)

+      - attack on system level

+        - evaluate position as a variable (whether TADs & gene position & adjacent genes can be rearranged to prevent mutations)

+        - evaluate alternative backups to commonly mutated genes/proteins/enzymes - how do you trigger functionality that evolves backups

+        - genetic system level
+          - can genes producing a commonly mutated cancer-causing gene be adjusted to produce functionality without vulnerabilities exploited for cell division

     - system